-Luza Square is the center for Christmas and New Years Eve Celebrations.
+Luza Square is the centre for Christmas and New Years Eve Celebrations.

 The Rector’s Palace was the centre of political power in the city.
 The Rector was elected from the Noble Families and ruled for only one month, he could be re-elected only after 2 years had passed.
 During his rule for that one month, he was not allowed to leave the Palace, only for official engagements of religious holidays.

 There were 3 classes within the city: